Paul J. Shim’s practice focuses on public and private merger and acquisition transactions.

 Paul joined the firm in 1987 and became a partner in 1996.

-American Express Company in a wide range of strategic transactions; select matters include the formation of its Global Business Travel joint venture; its acquisition of Loyalty Partner; and various co-branded credit card programs.
+American Express Company in a wide range of strategic transactions; select matters include the formation of its Global Business Travel joint venture, its acquisition of Loyalty Partner, spin-off of Ameriprise Financial, and various co-branded credit card programs.